 - Configurable software footprint with options for embedded systems and low-power devices

 - Cross-channel compatibility, no retraining and no re-enrollments when using across applications and devices

 - Ability to run on the device for a complete offline solution for mobile apps

 - Python and Java desktop interfaces for server deployments

 Ready to learn more about ID R&D’s top-rated voice recognition biometric software?

 Contact us with your questions or availability for a meeting with one of our voice verification experts.

 Securing Voice Verification with Voice Anti-Spoofing

 When it comes to authentication, biometric data used for matching is stored as an encrypted template apart from a user’s personally identifiable information – usually in your cloud, on your premises, or on the user’s device.
 This template is meaningless to anyone who obtains it.
 The real concern is how easily and quickly a fraudster can find your photo, a video, or a recording of your voice online and use it to “trick” a biometric system into thinking it’s seeing or hearing you.
 This is called a spoofing attack, or presentation attack, and it is prevented using a technology called liveness detection.

-ID R&D’s IDLive Voice provides the #1 rated anti-spoofing for speaker recognition.
+ID R&D’s IDLive Voice provides the #1 rated anti-spoofing for voice biometrics.
 The product works in the background to distinguish between a real person and a presentation attack without any actions or additional effort from the user.
 Consequently, because the liveness detection is imperceptible to users without indication of when it’s happening or what it’s looking for, it offers no clues to fraudsters on how to break it.
 Learn more about IDLive Voice anti-spoofing.